Disaster Relief – COVID-19 Relief Fund Grants

 - Grants should support these organizations’ capacity to provide food and address other immediate basic needs caused by closures and cancellations related to COVID-19.

 While the Fund will primarily focus on providing rapid grants based on these criteria to nonprofits whose operations address the basic needs of vulnerable populations that are under additional strain due to the outbreak or that work with small businesses adversely impacted, there will be a crucial need for funds to aid in the rebuilding efforts and unanticipated community needs many months from now.
-Given this, we plan to hold back a percentage of funds available to be allocated at a later date.
+Given this, we plan to hold back a percentage of funds available to be allocated at a later date for recovery and rebuilding our economy.

 Can individuals apply for a grant from this Fund?